YunKillerE/spark-learning/README.md

     Loading data from the local flesystem
     Loading data from HDFS
-    Loading data from HDFS using a custom InputFormat Loading data from Amazon S3
+    Loading data from HDFS using a custom InputFormat Loading data from relational databases
-    Loading data from Apache Cassandra
-    Loading data from relational databases

 # 第三章：Spark SQL